UtrechtUniversity/SCCA/README.md

 After loading the package a list of all exported functions and data sets can be retrieved by `?SCCA` and the documentation of an individual function by `?<function name>`; e.g. `?scca_compute`.

-The methodology and the use of the functions and the data are explained in the included vignettes.
+The methodology and the use of the functions and the data are explained in the included vignette.
 After installing package SCCA use `browseVignettes('SCCA')` in the R(Studio) console.

 ### License